 Our research so far

 To find out what the barriers are for both people and wildlife the project has carried out extensive research.
 This has engaged people from across the routes and carried out detailed wildlife habitat surveys.
 You can read the full community research report here.

 The launch event in Cumbernauld Town Hall on Tuesday 27th October 2015 got the conversation started.
 There were a number of creative workshops for people to get involved in and fun games for the kids.

 Our research into Cumbernauld’s Green Routes began on the ground accompany local walking groups along three key routes, using their knowledge and experience to gain an understanding of how the Green Routes are used currently.

 Through October and November 2015 there were several wee green boxes around the town just waiting to hear your views.
 People could get their hands on one of our postcards and tell us about their green routes.

 Following on the launch event, we worked with several community groups to explore in more detail the key themes raised by the local people of Cumbernauld about the Green Routes.

 Rounding up the consultation process, the design event involved local stakeholders and members of community in a series of design-led workshops.
-Held on the 1st December this collaborative process was an opportunity to visualise what Green Routes might look like in the future.
+This collaborative process was an opportunity to visualise what Green Routes might look like in the future.